nil-go/konf/README.md

 For watching the changes of configuration, it uses `slog.Default()` for logging.
 You can change the logger via option `konf.WithLogHandler`.
-Furthermore, you also can register onStatus via option `konf.WithOnStatus` to monitor the status of configuration watching, e.g. recording metrics.
+Furthermore, you also can register onStatus via option `konf.WithOnStatus` to monitor the status of configuration loading/watching, e.g. recording metrics.

 ## Configuration Providers